Summer Internship Program for Freshmen and Sophomore Stanford Students

 Learn what it takes to open an exhibition.
-Responsibilities include organizing and maintaining the museum's exhibition archives, preparing materials for the gallery design planning process, assisting with the production of 100%-scaled graphic mock-ups, creating maquettes for curatorial usage in gallery models, monitoring and maintaining gallery aesthetics standards, attending certain exhibition meetings, and a range of administrative duties.
+Your responsibilities include organizing and maintaining the museum's exhibition archives, preparing materials for the gallery design planning process, assisting with the production of 100%-scaled graphic mock-ups, creating maquettes for curatorial usage in gallery models, transferring exhibition floor plans to digital format, monitoring and maintaining gallery aesthetics standards, and a range of administrative duties.
 Other special projects within the department may be assigned.
+Sketchup and Adobe Creative Suite skills desired.